HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 Did you know?

-According to eazyBI’s research on data visualization, businesses listed in directories with intuitive search functionality receive 37% more profile views than those in directories with complex navigation systems.
+According to eazyBI’s research on data visualization, businesses listed in directories with intuitive search receive 37% more profile views than those in directories with complex navigation.

-A directory’s user interface directly impacts how potential customers find and engage with your business listing.
-Poor usability can negate even the best SEO benefits if visitors can’t easily find or use your information.
+A directory’s interface shapes how potential customers find and engage with your listing.
+Poor usability can cancel out even the best SEO benefits if visitors can’t easily find or use your information.

-Mobile-optimized directories not only rank better themselves but also contribute more value to your overall SEO strategy as Google prioritizes mobile-friendly experiences.
+Mobile-optimized directories rank better themselves and add more value to your overall SEO, since Google favors mobile-friendly experiences.

-With mobile searches dominating local business queries, directory mobile performance is key:
+With so much mobile searches dominating local business queries, directory mobile performance is key:

 • Test the directory on multiple mobile devices